 -I really enjoyed the Wednesday SinC Into Great Writing workshop last year led by Alexandra Sokoloff, and the workshop this year sounds great, too.
 It’s free for Sisters in Crime members.

 -I packed a canvas bag inside my suitcase so I only paid for one bag on the way to Bouchercon, and then two bags for the return trip.
-On the way home, I stuffed my clothes in the canvas bag and put the free books I picked up at the convention in my suitcase.
+On the way home, I stuffed my clothes in the canvas bag and put all of the free books I picked up at the convention in my suitcase.
 I saw some people walking around with rolling suitcases.
 I may do that this year since I’m not in the main hotel.
-Instead, I booked a place on Airbnb which has many homes and condos within walking distance of The Vinoy.
+Instead, I booked a place on Airbnb which lists many homes and condos within walking distance of The Vinoy.

 -I also packed snacks and one reusable water bottle.